-Because it's still aesthetically pleasing, but with tasty fruits!
+Because It's still aesthetically pleasing, but with tasty fruits!
 Some thought has to be given to mess though.

-F 4 6 84 79 of 158 Fruits propably aren't appropriate over sidewaiks, for example.
+Fruits propably aren't appropriate over sidewaiks, for example.

 Fruit tress can grow here successfully so there is no reason not to.
 Nut trees should be consulted with communities so something isn't planted right on the doorstep of someone who is very allergic.